About us

 This PhD thesis, conducted at the Mesoscopic Modeling and Theoretical Chemistry Laboratory at the Marcoule Institute for Separation Chemistry, will have applications in the recycling domain and extend to the broader field of nanoscience, thereby expanding the impact of this work.

-The PhD candidate, with an academic background in physical chemistry, theoretical chemistry, or physics, and a strong interest in programming, will be encouraged to disseminate his/her scientific results through publications and presentations at national and international conferences.
-Upon completion of the thesis, the candidate will have acquired a wide range of skills in modeling and physical chemistry, opening numerous professional opportunities in both academic research and industrial R&D.
+The PhD candidate, with a background in physical chemistry, theoretical chemistry, or physics and a strong interest in programming, will be encouraged to disseminate their scientific results through publications and presentations at national and international conferences.
+By the end of the thesis, the candidate will have acquired a broad range of skills in theoretical chemistry, modeling, numerical computation, and physical chemistry, providing numerous career opportunities in both academic research and industrial R&D.

 Laboratory